-Make sure the base of the safety seat is firmly sitting on the back seat.
+Make sure the base of the safety seat is firmly sitting on the rear facing car seat base also.
 Also, check the back to make sure it’s firm against the cushion.

 The next thing to do is to locate the tethers on the safety seat and pass them through the path provided, then attach them to the tether anchor of your car.

-Make sure the lap belt passes directly above your kid’s thighs, not the tummy.
+Make sure the vehicle’s seat belt passes directly above your kid’s thighs, not the tummy.